 Engagement with stakeholders is at the centre of effective management planning on any site.
 An initial engagement period was held for three weeks in November 2023 to establish core aims and objectives for the site; these are reflected in Section 3.
-A second stage of engagement currently underway is intended to enable stakeholders to comment on the proposed management actions for the site.
-An associated engagement response document will be published online as an appendix to the final plan to summarise comments received and any amendments made to the plan as a result.
+A second stage of engagement completed in August 2025 enable stakeholders to comment on the proposed management actions for the site.
+An associated engagement response document has been published online as an appendix to the final plan to summarise comments received and any amendments made to the plan as a result.